 - Spontaneous recovery – the sudden return of the previously extinct behavior.

-After the conditioned behavior is extinct, it may return suddenly.
+After the conditioned behavior is extinct, it may return suddenly and this phenomenon is called spontaneous recovery.

 - Extinction burst – a temporary increase in frequency, duration, or magnitude of the extincted behavior.